John Leguizamo: Early life and education

-When Leguizamo was a child, his family immigrated to New York City, where they lived in various neighborhoods in Queens, including Jackson Heights.
+When Leguizamo was 3 or 4 years old, his family emigrated to New York City, where they lived in various neighborhoods in Queens, including Jackson Heights.
 He later credited growing up as one of the first Latino children in the neighborhood as formative in his acting ability: "It was tough.
 There were lots of fights.
 I would walk through a park and be attacked, and I had to defend myself all the time.
 But this helped me to become funny so that I wouldn't get hit."
+His parents divorced when he was 13, and he lived with his mother while growing up.
+Leguizamo and his family constantly moved apartments in Queens, attending multiple elementary schools.
+Leguizamo was arrested twice as a teenager, once for jumping a turnstile at a New York City Subway station and another time for truancy.
+His family later sent him to Colombia for a year where he stayed with his relatives.

-Leguizamo attended the Joseph Pulitzer Middle School (I.S.145) and later the Murry Bergtraum High School.
+Leguizamo attended Joseph Pulitzer Middle School (I.S.145) and later Murry Bergtraum High School.
 As a student at Murry Bergtraum, he wrote comedy material and tested it on his classmates.
 He was voted "Most Talkative" by his classmates.
 After graduating from high school, he began his theater career as an undergraduate at NYU's Tisch School of the Arts, from which he eventually dropped out in favor of a career in stand-up comedy.
 Post-NYU, Leguizamo enrolled at LIU Post and at HB Studio, where he took theater classes.

 Career

 Early career

-Leguizamo started out as a stand-up comic doing the New York nightclub circuit in 1984, and in 1987, he performed at The Public Theater in two shows, including as Puck in A Midsummer Night's Dream.
+Leguizamo started out as a stand-up comic doing the New York nightclub circuit in 1984, and in 1988, he performed at The Public Theater in two shows, including as Puck in A Midsummer Night's Dream in which he appeared with Fisher Stevens.
 He made his television debut in 1986 with a small part in Miami Vice.
-His other early roles include: a friend of Madonna's boyfriend in her "Borderline" video (1984); Mixed Blood (1985), Casualties of War (1989), a terrorist in Die Hard 2 (1990), Hangin' with the Homeboys (1991), the robber in Regarding Henry (1991), Super Mario Bros.
+His other early roles include: a friend of Madonna's boyfriend in her "Borderline" video (1984); Mixed Blood (1984), Casualties of War (1989).
+In the 1990s, he played a terrorist in Die Hard 2 (1990), Hangin' with the Homeboys (1991), the robber in Regarding Henry (1991), Super Mario Bros.
 (1993), and Night Owl (1993).
+In 1991, Leguizamo also wrote and performed in the Off-Broadway production Mambo Mouth, where he played seven different characters.
+Mambo Mouth won an Obie Award and an Outer Critics Award.
+He was listed as one of 12 "Promising New Actors of 1991" in "John Willis' Screen Worlds Vol. 43".